mihdicaballero/mento/README.md

 [ruff]: https://github.com/charliermarsh/ruff
 [codecov]: https://app.codecov.io/github/mihdicaballero/mento

-This repository provides a comprehensive package for the design and structural analysis of concrete sections, focusing on both rectangular and circular beam designs, as well as rectangular column and footing checks.
+This repository provides a comprehensive package for the design and structural analysis of concrete sections, beams, columns and footings.
 The package adheres to multiple design codes, ensuring broad applicability in structural engineering projects.

 #### Features
 - Check and design for flexure and shear of:
     - Rectangular Concrete Beam
-    - Circular Concrete Beam
+    - Circular Concrete Column
     - Rectangular Concrete Column
 - Check and design of foundation elements:
     - Rectangular Isolated Footing
 - Unit-sensitive design, allowing users to input variables with their respective units for accurate calculations.
 - Interactive usage in Jupyter Notebooks, allowing users to create custom calculations using package modules.
 - Results are presented in markdown format within the notebook and as pandas DataFrames for easy handling of multiple checks.
-- Ability to export DataFrames to Excel and generate detailed reports in LaTeX format.
+- Ability to generate detailed reports in LaTeX format.
 - Comprehensive testing for design code compliance, including ACI 318-19, EN 1992, EHE-08, and CIRSOC 201-2005, with validation of checks and designs included.